Mushymato/HaveMoreKids/docs/author-guide.md

 # Author Guide

-Have More Kids allow content pack authors to create unique kids for their NPC.
+Have More Kids (HMK) allow content pack authors to create unique kids for their NPC.
 For full example, see [the example pack](../ContentPacks/[CP]%20HMK%20Example).

 ## Data Models